robbert-vdh/yabridge/README.md

 automatically detect and use the Wine prefix the plugin's `.dll` or `.vst3` file is located in.
 Alternatively, you can set the `WINEPREFIX` environment variable to override the Wine prefix for _all instances_ of yabridge.

+### Drag-and-drop

+Yabridge supports drag-and-drop both from a native (X11) Linux application to plugins running under yabridge, as well as drag-and-drop from yabridge to native X11 applications like your DAW.
+If you're using yabridge in _REAPER_ or _Carla_, then you may need to enable a [compatibility option](#compatibility-options) to prevent those hosts from stealing the drop.

 ### Downgrading Wine